ramon-fake/sd_mc_workshop/README.md

 ## Contents
 The repository will include:
 - Lecture notes and presentation slides.
+Teste
 - Example codes and simulation scripts.

 ## Participation